-School Year - Salaried Teachers and Other Licensed salaried employees (8 months)

-Years of Service Hours Accrued per Total Hours Total Days

-pay period Accrued Accrued

-0 thru the completion of 2 years 2.3 56 7

-Beginning of the 3rd year through 3.3 80 10

-the completion of 10 years

-Beginning of the 11th year & forward 5 120 15

-Total Holiday/Non-Report Days/PTO:

-0 thru the completion of 5 years - 36 days

-Beginning of the 6th year thru the completion of 10 years - 39 days

-Beginning of the 11th year and forward - 44 days
+School Year - Salaried Teachers and Other Licensed salaried employees Years of Service Hours Accrued per pay period Total Hours Accrued Total Days Accrued 0 thru the completion of 2 years 2.333 56 7 Beginning of the 3rd year through the completion of 5 years 3.333 80 10 Beginning of the 6th year through the completion of 10 years 4 96 12 Beginning of the 11th year & forward 5 120 15

-School Year - Para's, Ta's and Other Non-Licensed Hourly Employees, etc. (8 months)

-Following 30 days of active employment, all full-time hourly employees are eligible for holiday pay.
-(Note: Employees are only eligible for holiday pay during their contractual period).
-Years of Service Hours Accrued per pay period Total Hours Total Days 0 thru the completion of 2 years 2.3 56 7 Beginning of the 3rd year & forward 3.3 80 10
+School Year - Para's, TA's and Other Non-Licensed Hourly Employees, etc. Following 30 days of active employment, all full-time hourly employees are eligible for holiday pay.
+(Note: Employees are only eligible for holiday pay during their contractual period). period).
+Years of Service Hours Accrued per Total Hours Total Days pay period Accrued Accrued 0 thru the completion of 2 years 2.333 56 7 Beginning of the 3rd year & forward 3.333 80 10

-Extended School Year - Hourly Employees (8 months) Following 30 days of active employment, all full-time hourly employees are eligible for holiday pay.
-(Note: Employees are only eligible for holiday pay during their contractual period).
-Year of Service Hours Accrued per Total Hours Total Days pay period Accrued Accrued 0 thru the completion of 2 years 2.3 56 7 Beginning of the 3rd year & forward 3.3 80 10
+Extended School Year - Hourly Employees Following 30 days of active employment, all full-time hourly employees are eligible for holiday pay. for holiday pay.
+(Note: Employees are only eligible for holiday pay during their contractual period). period).
+Year of Service Hours Accrued per Total Hours Total Days pay period Accrued Accrued 0 thru the completion of 2 years 2.333 56 7 Beginning of the 3rd year & forward 3.333 80 10

-Extended School Year - Salaried Licensed Employees (8 months)

-Years of Service Hours Accrued per Total Hours Total Days

-pay period Accrued Accrued

-0 thru the completion of 2 years 2.3 56 7

-Beginning of the 3rd year thru the 3.3 80 10

-completion of 10 years

-Beginning of the 11th year & forward 5 120 15
+Extended School Year - Salaried Professional/Licensed Employees Years of Service Hours Accrued per Total Hours Total Days pay period Accrued Accrued 0 thru the completion of 2 years 2.333 56 7 Beginning of the 3rd year thru the 3.333 80 10 completion of 10 years Beginning of the 11th year & forward 5 120 15

-Total Holiday/Non-Report Days/PTO:

-0 thru the completion of 5 years - 36 days

-Beginning of the 6th year thru the completion of 10 years - 39 days

-Beginning of the 11th year and forward - 44 days

-Year-Round - Managers Salaried Academic Employees (12 months) Year of Service Hours Accrued per Total Hours Total Days pay period Accrued Accrued 0 thru the completion of 5 years 5 120 15 Beginning of the 6th year & forward 6.67 160 20 Personal Flex Holidays Year of Service Total Hours Accrued Total Days Accrue Date Accrued 0 thru the completion of 3 years 0 0 Beginning 4 years and forward 40 5 November 15 Personal flex holidays must be used by August 15 following the accrual year or they will be forfeited.
+Year-Round - Hourly and Salaried Professional Employees Year of Service Hours Accrued per Total Hours Total Days pay period Accrued Accrued 0 thru the completion of 2 years 3.333 80 10 Beginning of the 3rd year & forward 5 120 15 Personal Flex Holidays Year of Service Total Hours Accrued Total Days Accrue Date Accrued 0 thru the completion of 3 years 0 0 0 Beginning 4 years and forward 40 5 November 15 Personal flex holidays must be used by August 15 following the accrual year or they will be forfeited.
 It is required that personal flex holidays are taken during non-student contact days.
 (Winter, Spring or Summer Breaks).
-Personal holidays must be approved by an employee's supervisor and are not allowed to be taken during blocked days.
+Personal flex holidays must be approved by an employee's supervisor in Paylocity and are not a lowed to be taken during j blocked days.

-Year-Round - Administrators, School Leadership , Salaried Professional Employees (12 months) Year of Service Hours Accrued per Total Hours Total Days pay period Accrued Accrued 0 thru the completion of 5 years 5 120 15 Beginning of the 6th year through completion of 11th year 6.67 160 20 Beginning of the 12th year through completion of 16th year 7.67 184 23 Beginning 17th year and forward 8.33 200 25 Personal Flex Holidays Year of Service Total Hours Accrued Total Days Accrue Date Accrued Hire Date 40 0 November 15 Personal flex holidays must be used by August 15 following the accrual year or they will be forfeited.
+Year-Round Managers - Salaried Professional Employees Year of Service Hours Accrued per Total Hours Total Days pay period Accrued Accrued 0 thru the completion of 5 years 5 120 15 Beginning of the 6th year & forward 6.67 160 20 Personal Flex Holidays Year of Service Total Hours Accrued Total Days Accrue Date Accrued 0 thru the completion of 3 years 0 0 0 Beginning 4 years and forward 40 5 November 15 Personal flex holidays must be used by August 15 following the accrual year or they will be forfeited.
 It is required that personal flex holidays are taken during non-student contact days.
 (Winter, Spring or Summer Breaks).
-Personal holidays must be approved by an employee's supervisor and are not allowed to be taken during blocked days.
+Personal flex holidays must be approved by an employee's supervisor in Paylocity and are not a and are not allowed to be taken during blocked days.